|Product||DIN Is Noise|

 DIN Is Noise is a software musical instrument for Mac OS X, Windows and GNU/Linux.

 Musicians can use Bezier curves to draw and sculpt waveforms, create beats and modulation patterns, and create delay feedback and volume patterns.
-They can also create an unlimited number of drones on any microtone, sculpt their timbre in realtime, orbit drones around other drones, create drone meshes, launch drones like rockets, let them fall under virtual gravity and bounce back or die when they hit the bottom of the Microtonal Keyboard.
+They can also create an unlimited number of drones on any microtone, sculpt their timbre in realtime, orbit drones around other drones, create drone meshes, launch drones like rockets, make them orbit other drones or let them fall under virtual gravity and die or bounce back when they hit the bottom of the Microtonal Keyboard.